 Before he knew it, he could no longer hear the footsteps.
 Maybe it went into the forest.

 Norse raised his face to make an opening through the fresh forest.
 He couldn't hear anything anymore.
 At that moment, the quietness was broken by a high-pitched roar he hadn't heard until now flowing from the distance.

-When he looked up, there was a small hill on the other side of the forest, and a giant full moon appeared.
-Then he saw the shadow of a person on the hill with the full moon on their shoulders.
+When he looked up, there was a small hill on the other side of the forest, where the giant full moon appeared.
+Then he saw the shadow of someone on the hill with the full moon on their shoulders.

-The silhouette was a slender, thin figure, but was filled with bursting suppleness.
+The silhouette was a slender, thin figure, but filled with bursting suppleness.

 Transparent long silver hair fluttered in the wind and scattered drops of light within the moonlight.